JimFawcett/BasicBites/README.md

   - Resource Management
   - Ownership

-This repository holds demonstration code for the Programming and Object Model sections of the BasicBites thread.
+This repository will hold demonstration code for the Programming and Object Model sections of the BasicBites thread.

-Contents are under construction, consisting of a fairly small part of its goal state.
+Contents are under construction, currently consisting of a fairly small part of its intended final state.